browserslist/browserslist/README.md

 IE 8 # sorry
 ```

-Browserslist will check config in every directory in `config.path` path.
+Browserslist will check config in every directory in `path`.
-So, if tool with Browserslist process `app/styles/main.css`, you can put
+So, if tool process `app/styles/main.css`, you can put config to root,
-config to root, `app/` or `app/styles`.
+`app/` or `app/styles`.

 You can specify direct path to config by `config` option
 or `BROWSERSLIST_CONFIG` environment variables.